ArduPilot/ardupilot_wiki/dev/source/docs/ardupilot-mavlink-command-package-format.rst

 .. _ardupilot-mavlink-command-package-format:

 ========================================
-ArduPilot MAVLink Command Package Format
+ArduPilot Mission Command Package Format
 ========================================

-ArduPilot's MAVLink commands are stored in 14 bytes, arranged as
+ArduPilot's Mission command list is stored in eeprom with each command requiring 14 bytes arranged as follows:
-follows:

 .. raw:: html